-Treatment in hospital is sometimes necessary, but is usually brief - a few weeks.
-Hospitalisation can be essential to prevent self-destructive behaviour, as well as aggressive and impulsive behaviours, that may have serious consequences that the person will regret.
-Manic patients often require hospitalisation as they do not recognise that they are ill.
+In-hospital treatment is sometimes necessary, but this is usually brief.
+Hospitalisation can be essential to prevent self-destructive behaviour, as well as aggressive and impulsive behaviours, that may have serious consequences.
+Manic mental healthcare users often require hospitalisation as they do not recognise that they are ill.

-Research shows that, after their recovery, most manic patients are grateful for the help they received, even if it was against their will at the time.
+Research shows that after their recovery, most manic mental healthcare users are grateful for the help they received, even if it was against their will at the time.

-Depression is sometimes treated in hospital, when there is a threat to the person's life, from self-neglect or suicide, or when there are medical complications that make the medicating of the depression too complicated to proceed at home.
-Some people require hospitalisation to help them stop using drugs or alcohol.

-Early recognition and management of mania and depression helps prevent the need for hospitalisation.
+Depression is sometimes treated within the hospital setting, when there is a threat to the person's life, risk of self-neglect or suicide, or when there are medical complications that cannot be treated at home.
+Some people require hospitalisation to help them limit substance abuse.
+The early recognition and management of mania and depression helps to prevent the need for hospitalisation.

-What type of medication is used for Bipolar Disorder?
+What type of medication is used for bipolar mood disorder?

-The symptoms of bipolar disorder vary over time, from mania to depression, with many people experiencing complex mood states at various times.
+The symptoms of bipolar mood disorder may vary over time, from mania to depression, with many people experiencing complex mood states at various times.

-The most important medicines used to manage bipolar disorder are mood stabilisers.
+The most important medicines used to manage bipolar mood disorder are mood stabilisers.
 To treat depression, antidepressants may be added to the mood stabilisers.
 To treat mania, antipsychotic medicines and other sedative medicines may be used.
-To maintain normal mood, mood stabilisers need to be used in an on going way.
+To make intain normal mood, mood stabilisers need to be used in an on going way.

-Over the life time of a person living with bipolar disorder many symptoms and symptom complexes may appear necessitating the use of a range of interventions.
+Over the lifetime of a person living with bipolar mood disorder many symptoms and symptom complexes may necessitate the use of a range of interventions.